 Siberian Huskies are intelligent dogs, but can also be stubborn, and grow bored easily.
 Training a Husky puppy is not easy.
-You will need a lot of patience and dedication to properly train a Sibe.
+You will need a lot of patience and dedication to properly train a Siberian Husky.
 Are you up for the challenge?
-Here are some of our general tips on what to expect and where to start.

 Before acquiring your first Husky you might also want to get in touch with your local Siberian Husky club where you can meet owners, play with the animals, and get a feeling for whether this is the breed is right for you in your current lifestyle.